P-p-H-d/mlib/README.md

 this will be handled by the library.
 This allows to construct fully recursive objects (container-of[...]-container-of-type-T).

-This is more or less an equivalent to the [C++](https://en.wikipedia.org/wiki/C%2B%2B) [STL](https://en.wikipedia.org/wiki/Standard_Template_Library).
+This is an equivalent of the [C++](https://en.wikipedia.org/wiki/C%2B%2B) [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) but for standard ISO C99.
 This is not a strict mapping and both the STL and M\*LIB have their exclusive containers: See [here](https://github.com/P-p-H-d/mlib/wiki/STL-to-M*LIB-mapping) for details.

 M\*LIB should be portable to any systems that support [ISO C99](https://en.wikipedia.org/wiki/C99) (some optional features need [ISO C11](https://en.wikipedia.org/wiki/C11_(C_standard_revision)) support).

 M\*LIB is **only** composed of a set of headers.
-There is no C file.
-Just put the header in the search path of your compiler, and it will work.
+There is no C file: you just have to put the header in the search path of your compiler, and it will work.
-So there is no dependency (except some other headers of M\*LIB).
+There is no dependency (except some other headers of M\*LIB and the LIBC).

 One of M\*LIB's design key is to ensure safety.
 This is done by multiple means: